TomBombadilV/scheduler/README.md

 5. There must be an MOD scheduled at all times
 6. Every opening shift must have one MOD and two regular staff
 7. Every closing shift must have one MOD and three regular staff
+8. All shift and vacation requests must be honored
-8. All of these constraints must be held from week to week
+9. All of these constraints must be held from week to week

 ### Interface Layout
 There are four main sections in the application: